inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 You might have up to 3 tabs visible.

- * Options: Depending in the Impact function you selected, you can influence the result of your question here (the Impact Function) by setting different initial values which are presented depending on the function you choose (Some Impact functions might now be able to be influenced).
+ * :guilabel:`Options`: Depending in the Impact function you selected, you can influence the result of your question here (the Impact Function) by setting different initial values which are presented depending on the function you choose (Some Impact functions might now be able to be influenced).
- * Postprocessors: Breaks down the different values inside the
+ * :guilabel:`Postprocessors`: Breaks down the different values inside the
- * Minimum Needs: If it is something that effects for eg people it works out the minimum needs of the people affected by the impact scenario.
+ * :guilabel:`Minimum Needs`: If it is something that effects for eg people it works out the minimum needs of the people affected by the impact scenario.
    To use that function you should have the necessary data available and calculate this by using the :ref:`minimum_needs`.

 .. figure:: /static/user-docs/imp_func_conf2.*
    :scale: 75 %